RESEARCH STARTER

 Soviet physicists Isaak Pomeranchuk (in 1950) and Dmitri Anufriyev (in 1965) developed a very-low-temperature cooling method for helium 3, using the adiabatic compression of a liquid-solid mix along its melting curve.
 With suitable precooling, such as that provided by dilution refrigerators, and the application of pressure, liquid helium 3 can be brought to the solid phase, resulting in an energy release known as Pomeranchuk cooling.
 The cooling power of this method is the total amount of heat absorbed when a given quantity of liquid helium 3 is converted into solid at constant temperature.
 Pomeranchuk cooling successfully achieves temperatures of about 0.001 kelvin (1 millikelvin).

 Further cooling via adiabatic demagnetization employs spin states of salts and metals.
 Applying a magnetic field to weakly interacting magnetic dipoles yields reduced entropy, since magnetized states have greater order.
 This technique was originally performed using the magnetic dipoles of the electrons of paramagnetic salts.
 The magnetic field is applied under constant temperature, releasing heat that is then removed by placing the spin system in thermal contact with a helium-4 bath.
 When steady-state conditions are achieved, the magnetic state is isolated and the field is reduced under adiabatic conditions.
 Temperatures of less than 0.1 millikelvin have been achieved with this method.
-A more recent variation is nuclear adiabatic demagnetization, which uses the magnetic dipoles of nuclei rather than electrons and can achieve temperatures of less than 1 microkelvin (10-6 kelvin).
+Another variation is nuclear adiabatic demagnetization, which uses the magnetic dipoles of nuclei rather than electrons and can achieve temperatures of less than 1 microkelvin (10-6 kelvin).
 However, this requires extremely large magnetic fields, often three teslas and possibly as great as ten, which are not always readily achieved.

 The vapor pressure of liquid helium 3 itself can be used to measure its temperature down to 0.3 kelvin.
-For measurement of lower temperatures the small heat capacities of most materials preclude techniques that themselves introduce significant heat to disturb the original system state.
+For measurement of lower temperatures, the small heat capacities of most materials preclude techniques that themselves introduce significant heat to disturb the original system state.
 Semiconductor resistance thermometers can be used accurately to about 0.01 kelvin.
 Paramagnetic and nuclear-orientation methods can be employed at even lower temperatures.
-In NMR thermometry, which is accurate between 2 kelvins and 300 nanokelvins (or 3 x 10-11 kelvins), continuous-wave or pulse magnetic fields are applied to platinum or copper nuclei.
+In NMR thermometry, which is accurate between 2 kelvins and 300 nanokelvins (or 3 x 10-7 kelvins), continuous-wave or pulse magnetic fields are applied to platinum or copper nuclei.
 Although spin-lattice thermal relaxation times can be very long in the milli- and microkelvin range, NMR relaxation measurements accurately record temperatures existing immediately prior to measurement.
 Another milli- or microkelvin-applicable thermometer is gamma-ray anisotropy, which measures directional differences of cobalt and manganese radioactivity counts.

 Perhaps the most direct application of superfluidity is in high-resolution ultrasonic microscopy (cryo-ultra-microtomy).
 Because sound-wave attenuation increases notably for short wavelengths of higher frequencies in conventional fluids, superfluid helium 4 at temperatures below 0.2 kelvin permits wavelength resolutions as small as 30 nanometers, which is over twenty times shorter than red light (620 to 740 nanometers).
 Superfluid helium 4 has negligible sound attenuation as a result of decreasing residual scattering of phonons by other thermal vibrations.